soundpress/RulesOfNYC/docs/c18/index.rst

    (4) Duration.
 Permits are issued for the minimum hours and days essential for the activity.
 Bus permits are valid only while transporting passengers.
 Yearly permits are issued on an annual basis on dates determined by the Department of Transportation.
 These permits are renewable by reapplication in writing to the Department of Transportation.
 The Commissioner or his/her designee may, at his/her discretion, issue, extend or revoke any permit.

-(k) Express lanes on limited access highways.
+(k) Express lanes.

    (1) Restrictions.
-Wherever signs are erected on highways or bridges giving notice of express lanes, no person shall operate a vehicle other than a vehicle as specified in paragraph (2) of this subdivision, a medallion taxi or a for-hire vehicle with at least one passenger as specified in paragraph (3) of this subdivision, an emergency vehicle as specified in paragraph (4) of this subdivision, or a vehicle classified as an HOV, with or without EZPASS as specified on such sign, within a designated express lane on a highway or bridge during the hours specified on such signs.
+Wherever signs are erected on highways or bridges giving notice of express lanes, except as otherwise posted, no person shall operate a vehicle other than a vehicle as specified in paragraph (2) of this subdivision, an emergency vehicle as specified in paragraph (4) of this subdivision, or a vehicle classified as an HOV, with or without EZPASS as specified on such sign, within a designated express lane on a highway or bridge during the hours specified on such signs.

-   (2) Buses, out-of-state bus equivalents, Access-A-Ride vehicles, ambulettes and wheelchair accessible vans.
-Vehicles registered as buses in New York State, vehicles registered out-of-state that are equivalent to New York State registered buses, all vehicles authorized by the Metropolitan Transportation Authority New York City Transit ("MTA/NYCT") to provide Access-A-Ride service, ambulettes, wheelchair accessible vans, and motorcycles shall be eligible to use express lanes on highways or bridges pursuant to this subdivision as follows:
+   (2) Buses and Access-A-Ride vehicles.
+Vehicles registered as buses in New York State, vehicles registered out-of-state that are equivalent to New York State registered buses, Access-A-Ride vehicles and motorcycles shall be eligible to use express lanes on highways or bridges pursuant to this subdivision.

-      (i) The owner or operator of any vehicle registered as a bus in New York State shall be able to provide proof of:

-         (A) operating authority issued by one or more of the following as required: the appropriate New York City agency, department or authority; the New York State Department of Transportation; or the Interstate Commerce Commission; and

-         (B) current valid vehicle registration indicating New York State bus or official license plates; and

-         (C) minimum vehicle seating capacity of 16 passengers not including the operator; and

-         (D) seating capacity consistent with the seating capacity set forth in the appropriate grant of operating authority; and

-         (E) valid insurance consistent with state requirements.

-      (ii) The owner or operator of any vehicle registered out-of-state that is equivalent to a New York State registered bus shall be able to provide proof of:

-         (A) operating authority issued by one or more of the following as required: the appropriate New York City agency, department or authority; the appropriate out-of-state authorizing agency, department or authority; or the Interstate Commerce Commission; and

-         (B) current valid vehicle registration indicating license plates equivalent to New York State bus or official license plates; and

-         (C) minimum vehicle seating capacity of 16 passengers not including the operator; and

-         (D) seating capacity consistent with the seating capacity set forth in the appropriate grant of operating authority; and

-         (E) valid insurance consistent with State requirements.

-      (iii) The owner or operator of any vehicle authorized by the Metropolitan Transportation Authority New York City Transit ("MTA/NYCT") to provide Access-A-Ride service, ambulette or wheelchair accessible van shall be able to provide proof of:

-         (A) operating authority issued by one or more of the following as required: the New York City Taxi and Limousine Commission; the New York State Department of Transportation; or the Interstate Commerce Commission; and

-         (B) current valid vehicle registration; and

-         (C) seating capacity consistent with the seating capacity set forth in the applicable grant of operating authority, where such grant specifies a seating capacity; and

-         (D) valid insurance consistent with state requirements.

-      (iv) The owner or operator of any vehicle registered as a motorcycle in New York State shall be able to provide proof of:

-         (A) current valid vehicle registration; and

-         (B) valid insurance consistent with State requirements.

    (3) Taxis and for-hire vehicles.
 Medallion taxis and for-hire vehicles duly licensed by the New York City Taxi and Limousine Commission carrying at least one passenger shall be allowed to use express lanes on highways or bridges.
-Medallion taxis and for-hire vehicles without passengers shall not be allowed to use express lanes on highways or bridges.
 Medallion taxis and for-hire vehicles without passengers shall not be allowed to use express lanes on highways or bridges.

    (4) Emergency vehicles.
 Emergency vehicles responding to emergencies shall be allowed to use express lanes on highways or bridges.
 Emergency vehicles not responding to emergencies shall not be allowed to use express lanes on highways or bridges.

 (l) Use of the Grand Central Parkway by certain vehicles.
 Notwithstanding any other provision of these rules to the contrary, single-unit vehicles with no more than three axles and ten tires may operate in both directions on the roadway of the Grand Central Parkway, between the Triborough Bridge and the western leg of the Brooklyn-Queens Expressway.
 Buses will continue to be prohibited from operating on the Grand Central Parkway without consent.

 (m) Use of the Korean War Veterans Parkway by certain vehicles.
 Notwithstanding any other provision of these rules to the contrary, not more than forty-ton motor vehicles commonly classified as construction trucks owned and/or operated by the Department of Environmental Protection of the City of New York, its agents or contractors shall be permitted the use of the Korean War Veterans Parkway during remediation of the Brookfield landfill in Staten Island for the purpose of the remediation of such landfill, provided that such trucks comply with all other provisions of applicable state and local law, including but not limited to 34 RCNY § 4-15.